check-spelling-sandbox/documentation-v12/docs/quickstart/download-studio.md

-Now that you are [logged in](/login-signup) in to your account.
+Now that you are [logged in](/login-signup) to your account.
 Next, we should download the suitable Botpress Studio version.

 Click the Studio version that is suitable for your OS.
 The Studio will get downloaded.
 After it is downloaded, install it and start it.